pepkit/looper/docs/pipestat.md

 # Pipestat

-Starting with version 1.4.0, looper natively supports pipestat, a tool that standardizes reporting of pipeline results.
-It provides 1) a standard specification for how pipeline outputs should be stored; and 2) an implementation to easily write results to that format from within Python or from the command line.
-The user configures results to be stored either in a YAML-formatted file or a relational database.

-We recommend  browsing the [pipestat documentation](http://pipestat.databio.org/) to learn more about it.
+Starting with version 1.4.0, looper supports additional functionality for [pipestat](http://pipestat.databio.org/)-compatible pipelines.
+Pipestat-compatible pipelines will allow you to use looper to do 2 things:

+1. monitor the status of pipeline runs
+2. summarize the results of pipelines

+For non-pipestat-compatible pipelines, you can still use looper to run pipelines, but you won't be able to use `looper report` or `looper status` to manage their output.

 ## Pipestat configuration overview